 – Abstract thinking

 First, a person has to hear the instruction and then turn those words into the correct action.
-It takes thinking ability to turn “Draw a clock” into the act itself.
+It takes the ability to think to turn “Draw a clock” into the act itself.
 Unfortunately for people with Alzheimer’s disease and other dementias, this thinking ability is compromised.
-Hearing an instruction and acting on it are difficult.
+Hearing an instruction and acting on it is difficult.